-Cement Boards for Rendering in the UK: Professional Substrate Selection and Installation Guide
+Cement Boards for Rendering UK: A Complete Fixing and Finishing Guide

-If you are applying thin-coat render over a timber frame, lightweight steel frame, or modular building, you need a strong, fireproof base layer that will not crack or degrade behind the finish coat.
-Fibre cement rendering cement boards are the UK industry standard for this role, providing a stable, non-combustible substrate that decouples the render system from structural movement.
-This guide covers specification, fixing, and finishing so that every board goes up correctly and every render coat bonds for the long term.
+If you are applying thin-coat render over a timber frame, lightweight steel frame, SIP panel, or modular building, you need a strong, fireproof base layer that will not crack or degrade behind the finish coat.
+Fibre cement boards from the rendering cement boards range at Renders World are the UK industry standard for this role, providing a stable, non-combustible substrate that decouples the render system from the small movements every framed structure makes through the seasons.
+This guide covers specification, fixing, and finishing so every board goes up correctly and every render coat bonds for the long term.

 Why Cement Boards Are the Preferred Render Substrate

+Fibre cement render boards solve the substrate problem that arises whenever rendered finishes meet framed construction in the UK, combining Euroclass A1 non-combustibility with high impact resistance and dimensional stability across seasonal moisture cycles.
 Traditional masonry block-work provides a rigid base for sand-and-cement renders, yet it is rarely practical on timber frame, SIP panel, or modular construction where speed, weight, and fire performance all govern the specification.
-Fibre cement boards bridge this gap by combining non-combustibility with high impact resistance and dimensional stability, all at a fraction of the installation time that block-laying demands.
-The boards comprise cellulose fibres, Portland cement, sand, and water — a composition free from MgO, fibreglass mesh, and any material that degrades in prolonged moisture exposure.
+Fibre cement boards bridge this gap at a fraction of the installation time block-laying demands, and they do it with a composition — cellulose fibres, Portland cement, sand, and water — that contains none of the MgO, fibreglass mesh, or other materials prone to degrading in prolonged moisture exposure.

-• A1/A1fl fire classification: Tested to EN ISO 1182 and EN ISO 1716, STS Construction Boards meet the highest non-combustible reaction-to-fire rating, satisfying NHBC and Building Regulations requirements for external cladding substrates on timber frame and high-rise facades.
+• A1/A1fl fire classification: tested to EN ISO 1182 and EN ISO 1716, STS Construction Boards typically meet the highest non-combustible reaction-to-fire rating — the property profile UK facade specifications expect on timber frame and high-rise substrates, subject to current Approved Document B guidance and the project fire strategy.

-• Dimensional stability under moisture: Linear variation with change in moisture content is just 0.16 %, meaning the board will not swell, warp, or cup during seasonal wet-dry cycles — a critical property when the render finish relies on a flat, predictable substrate.
+• Dimensional stability under moisture: linear variation with change in moisture content is just 0.16 %, meaning the board will not swell, warp, or cup during seasonal wet-dry cycles — a critical property when the render finish depends on a flat, predictable substrate.

-For projects falling under updated render-detailing standards, the NHBC standards 2026 render detailing guide provides further compliance context on ventilated cavity build-ups and fire-stopping details.
-Bending strength remains virtually unchanged between dry and saturated states — 12.46 MPa dry versus 12.91 MPa after warm-water immersion — confirming the substrate will not weaken during prolonged site exposure before the render coat is applied.
+Bending strength remains virtually unchanged between dry and saturated states — 12.46 MPa dry versus 12.91 MPa after warm-water immersion — confirming the substrate will not weaken during the inevitable spells of site exposure before the render coat is applied.
+For projects falling under updated render-detailing standards, the NHBC standards 2026 render detailing guide sets out the compliance context on ventilated cavity build-ups and fire-stopping details that NHBC warranty inspections check.

 Technical Specifications of Fibre Cement Render Boards

-Specifying the correct board begins with understanding the physical and mechanical data that governs substrate performance.
-The table below summarises the key parameters for STS 12 mm Construction Boards, tested to BS EN 12467:2016 + A1:2016 (current as of February 2024 TDS revision), which are the boards stocked in the Renders World range.
+Specifying the correct board begins with understanding the physical and mechanical data that governs substrate performance — installers consistently report that ordering errors trace back to mismatched dimensions or missed pull-through ratings rather than to the boards themselves.
+The table below summarises the key parameters for STS 12 mm Construction Boards, tested to BS EN 12467:2016 + A1:2016 (current as of the February 2024 TDS revision), which are the boards stocked in the Renders World range.
 Both the full-size and half-size variants share identical density, bending strength, and fire classification — the only differences are coverage area and handling weight.

 Property Value Test Standard